dapplo/Wapplo/README.md

 7. Enhanced security, for instance via a USB dongle or the likes.
 8. Access your ticketing system, to report issues from your application
 9. Share information between users

+Wapplo will be mostly compatible with other Dapplo projects, make them available as building blocks to offer services.

 Currently this application will only work on Windows, but as .NET Core progresses and some of the needed technology is ported to this, it will also work on Linux or OSX.